 Comment 3:

-Quote/Paraphrase: “Older volunteers may positively influence the sustainability of rural communities – ensuring not only the sustainability of the rural economy and services, but also facilitating aging in place and lessening the likelihood that older rural residents become stuck in place” (Colibaba, 2022, p.
+Quote/Paraphrase: “Older volunteers may positively influence the sustainability of rural communities – ensuring not only the sustainability of the rural economy and services but also facilitating aging in place and lessening the likelihood that older rural residents become stuck in place” (Colibaba, 2022, p.
 2).

 Essential Element: This comment relates to the element of Interpretive Methods in Social Research.